 - Pool Veterinary will help you see if your Cardano stake pool is working and find out why it may not be.

 - TOPO Guide.
-A friendly and complete guide to mount a Stake Pool in Spanish
+A friendly and complete guide to create a stake pool in Spanish